The Wish List

 Planeterra helps the City Walk program by connecting them to the tourism market, allowing them to have a reliable stream of income to support their education and social service work.
 This is crucial since funds from the City Walk program are used to provide scholarships and job placements for youth, as well as resources for the shelters.

-Our wish this holiday season is to continue supporting programs like City Walk and Bike with a Purpose.
+Our wish is to continue supporting programs like City Walk and Bike with a Purpose.
 We can’t do it without you!
-Donate to the Wish List today and help us build a sustainable future for youth through community tourism.
+Donate today and help us build a sustainable future for youth through community tourism.

 Read more